softmuneeb/MERN-AWS-projects/ReadMe.md

 ROAD BLOCK 2. payment confirmation in code...

-1hr TON SEND and RECEIVE module, fee used to send ton, ...:
+1hr TON SEND and RECEIVE module, fee used to send TON, ...:
     0. get public address from mnemonic 1, 2
     1. send TON from wallet 1 to wallet

 MLM Basic System:
-    1. In bot send the address to receive ton.
+    1. In bot send the address to receive TON.
     2. After receiving TON. note down the balance of the person in DB.
     3. if referrer exists, 10% goes to pool 1, 10% go to referrer if exists
     4. if referrer not exists, 20% goes to pool 1